-Study examines family struggles with anger and forgiveness when relative is dyingFebruary 19th, 2013 in Health /
+Study examines family struggles with anger and forgiveness when relative is dyingFebruary 19, 2013 in Medicine & Health / Health

 (Medical Xpress)—Watching a loved one die tests some family members' relationships with God or the higher being of one's faith.
 And the spiritual anger and resentment grow with the level of pain and suffering their family member endures, according to researchers at Case Western Reserve University.